-Memorandum of Understanding (MOU) (20 Points Total)
+Memoranda of Understanding (IMOU and EMOU) (20 Points Total)

-For purposes of this application, the MOU is a document containing the terms of the partnership and the roles and responsibilities between two or more parties.
-The MOU should be a single document and should be signed and dated by the Authorized Organization Representative (AOR) (see "Application for Federal Assistance (SF-424)" for the definition of the AOR) of each proposed partner agency during the development of the application.
+For purposes of this application, each MOU is a document containing the terms of the partnership and the roles and responsibilities between two or more parties.
+Each MOU should be a single document and should be signed and dated by the Authorized Organization Representative (AOR) (see "Application for Federal Assistance (SF-424)" for the definition of the AOR) of each proposed partner agency during the development of the application.
 In rare circumstances an MOU can include multiple signature pages as long as each page includes the name and title of each signing party.

-The MOU must:
+The MOUs must:

-- Clearly identify and describe the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship; - 2.
-Clearly state the roles and responsibilities each partner will assume to ensure the success of the proposed project; - 3.
-Provide a similar description of the project as outlined in the What Will Be Done section and Budget sections of the application; - 4.
-Demonstrate the applicant's commitment to financially compensate, at least one if not all, project partners for their participation in any project-related activities, including, but not limited to, compensation for time and travel expenses to participate in project development, training, and implementation;
+- 1. Clearly identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship; and - 2.
+Clearly state the roles and responsibilities each partner will assume to ensure the success of the proposed project.